 Sustainability Sunday - It's foraging time!

 Gin Fans, it’s foraging time!
-Autumn hedgerow fruits are now ripening in late summer ahead of schedule.
-This is due to the incredible summer we’ve had this year followed by bursts of heavy rain and a sudden drop in temperature as we come out of the heatwave!
-Ripening fruits can be found throughout our countryside right now with hedgerows laden with ripening sloes, elderberries and blackberries.
+Autumn hedgerow fruits are now at their very best.
+There’s an abundance of ripening fruits throughout our countryside right now with hedgerows laden with ripening sloes, elderberries and blackberries.

 Did you know…?